pridevel/slate/source/index.html.md

 This helps us to know about the rails file structure a bit and also how rails work.
 The default structure created by rails for us by using the scaffold command are the Model, View, Controller, Database, Routes, Css files etc.
 Here we don't have to individually create model files, views files, etc which saves a lot of time of ours to design the file structure, so we can say that scaffolding is shortcut to create our rails application skeleton.
-You can go through the file structure that is created, aslo you can go through the list of files that are created by rails on the console when you execute the sacffol command.
+You can go through the file structure that is created, also you can go through the list of files that are created by rails on the console when you execute the sacffol command.

 One thing you need to do after successfully executing the scaffold command is that you need to do database migration.
 Basically what it does is perepares the database where we can store our data.
 To know more about scaffolding you can visit [here](https://www.tutorialspoint.com/ruby-on-rails/rails-scaffolding.htm).